jmcarlock/sdc-docker/README.md

 https://hub.docker.com/r/ylustina/sdc-docker/

 ## Building ##
-You probably don't want to do this.
-It's a right pain in the arse.

 You will need a minimum of a 16GB SDCard, 32GB recommended and more than 7GB of free space.